 - II.
 For patient safety, medication dosage calculation tests must be passed with a grade of 90% or better. - III.
-Students who fails the medication dosage calculation test three times shall be dismissed from the clinical course and must withdraw from other co-requisite nursing courses. - IV.
+Students who fails the medication dosage calculation test three times will receive a failing grade from the clinical course and must withdraw from other co-requisite nursing courses. - IV.
 Prior to taking the alternate test(s), it is recommended that the student seek remediation from Computer Assisted Instruction, practice questions in dosage calculation workbooks and personal tutoring. - V. Students may not administer medications in the clinical course until they have passed the medication dosage calculation test.